 Emily Hill is the Deputy Safeguarding Lead.
-She works closely alongside Diane Mulley to be fully aware of the needs of students across the school and are able to take any necessary action in absence of DSL.
+She works closely alongside Diane Mulley to be fully aware of the needs of students across the school and is able to take any necessary action in her absence.

 Emily Hill can be contacted on 01775 722333 or 07917641669.